Banana republic: Market structure

 The banana market structure is oligopolistic due to five major corporations having major control over the market.
 World trade is dominated by Chiquita Brands, Dole Food Company, Del Monte Fresh Produce, Noboa, and Fyffes, who collectively control over three quarters of the banana market.
-These companies own large plantations or contract independent farmers, have their own distribution systems, and skilled marketing strategies to contribute to large economies of scale and marketing power.
+These companies own large plantations or contract independent farmers, have their own distribution systems, and elaborate marketing strategies to contribute to large economies of scale and marketing power.
 The corporations have immense power due to the large role the banana industry plays in the global economy.
 The industry produces large amounts of export revenue, and employs thousands of people across production, distribution networks, marketing, and employees in retail stores.
 Furthermore, four out of the five top banana exporting countries in 2009, which are Ecuador, Colombia, Philippines, Costa Rica, and Guatemala, are considered banana republic countries, with Central and South America and Caribbean accounting for over 83% of world banana exports.